tezansahu/WAVS/README.md

 ## Vulnerable (Dummy) Website

-To demonstrate the full capacity of WAVS at once, we created a dummy website, withsome inherent vulnerabilities that WAVS can detect:
+To demonstrate the full capacity of WAVS at once, we created a dummy website, with some inherent vulnerabilities that WAVS can detect:

 - **Open Redirect** vulnerability was introduced by allowing redirects to any URL if mentioned as the `?url=` query parameter in the address
 - **Cross-Site Scripting** has  been  introduced  through  a  small  vulnerable  form,  which  allows JavaScript code input & executes it on the browser